kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

     - [nuScenes] Train Tiny HRFuser model on nuScenes - batch=12 - cores=64 - Slurm Multi Node - gpus=4 - [IN-PROGRESS]
         - Failed dur to CUDA memory error
         - Giving up on this approach now.
+    - [nuScenes] Test Tiny HRFuser model on nuScenes with prov**ided weights - samples=64 - DONE
+        - Need to udpate results in experiment tracker sheet - DONE
+        - NOT achieving same results as mentioned in the paper

 --------------------------------------------------------------------------------